mardous/WhatSave/README.md

 [Translations for this app](https://hosted.weblate.org/projects/whatsave/) are made possible by [Hosted Weblate](https://hosted.weblate.org/about/).

 [![Translation status](https://hosted.weblate.org/widget/whatsave/multi-green.svg)](https://hosted.weblate.org/engage/whatsave/)

+## 💬 Social
+Join the [Telegram chat](https://t.me/mardousdev) to stay up-to-date on new releases, discuss new features, report bugs, and engage with other community users.

 ## 🔏 Privacy and Terms
 Please see the [PRIVACY](PRIVACY.md) file to learn more about our Privacy Policy and Terms of Use.